Cryoris/rfcs/xxxx-c-sparse-observable.md

 # Design considerations

 * All memory is owned and administered by Rust.
-* Users operate on the observable only via functions.
+* Users operate on the observable only via functions (there's no struct exposed).

 # Interface